Stories of Hope

 “You have Cancer, it’s malignant so it’s the scary kind”.
 Okay, first of all, what doctor ever says those words, in that way with so little compassion . . . “so it’s the scary kind.”
 Really?!
 I have since schooled her on her lack of sensitivity and compassion, so I hope the next person was able to benefit.

-So, now I was left researching all of my options to address my cervical cancer, because a full Hysterectomy just did not feel right to me.
-And, through a lot of study, I found another option—a Radical Trachelectomy.
-I began a search to find the doctor that would perform this fertility preserving alternative.
+So, now I was left researching all of my options to address my cervical cancer because a full Hysterectomy just did not feel right to me.
+And, through a lot of studies, I found another option—a Radical Trachelectomy.
+I began a search to find the doctor that would perform this fertility-preserving alternative.
 On July 25 I received a Radical Trachelectomy.
 I was given the option of follow-up Radiation treatments, which to date, I have declined.